 (6) immediately alert the election judge if the voter has provided information that indicates that the voter is not eligible to vote;

-(7) immediately alert the election judge if the electronic roster indicates that a voter has already voted in that precinct, the voter's registration status is challenged, or it appears the voter resides in a different precinct;
+(7) immediately alert the election judge if the electronic roster indicates that a voter has already voted in that precinct, the voter's registration status is challenged, or it appears the voter maintains residence in a different precinct;

 (8) provide immediate instructions on how to resolve a particular type of challenge when a voter's record is challenged;

 (9) provide for a printed voter signature certificate, containing the voter's name, address of residence, date of birth, voter identification number, the oath required by section 204C.10, and a space for the voter's original signature.
-The printed voter signature certificate can be either a printed form or a label printed with the voter's information to be affixed to the oath;
+The printed voter signature certificate can be a printed form, a label printed with the voter's information to be affixed to the oath, or an electronic record that the voter signs electronically and is printed following its completion at the polling place;

-(10) contain only preregistered voters within the precinct, and not contain preregistered voter data on voters registered outside of the precinct;
+(10) contain only preregistered voters within the precinct, and not contain preregistered voter data on voters registered outside of the precinct, unless being utilized for absentee or early voting under chapter 203B or for mail balloting on election day pursuant to section 204B.45, subdivision 2a;

 (11) be only networked within the polling location on election day, except for the purpose of updating absentee ballot records;